Designlab Design 101 Course Review (Online Design Bootcamp)

 My Final Thoughts

-Due to taking this course I now have a solid foundations of design now.
-The course was worth every penny and In the process I was able to redesign my freelance web design website.
+Due to taking this course I now have a solid foundation of design now.
+The course was worth every penny and In the process, I was able to redesign my freelance digital marketing consultant website.

-One of the great thing Designlab offers to all students who have signed up to a course is a $25 off discount to share with their friends.
+One of the great things Designlab offers to all students who have signed up for a course is a $25 off discount to share with their friends.
 I thought this would be a great thing to share with the Despreneur squad if you are thinking about taking this bootcamp.

 Did you enjoy this post?